 Don’t panic and respond to the breakdown as you would in the UK.

-You can visit our website for further information on motorhome insurance and RAC motorhome breakdown insurance.
-Alternatively, you can speak to one of our agents on 01480 402 460 to get a quote.
+visit our website for further information on motorhome insurance and RAC motorhome breakdown insurance.
+If you’d like to explore your insurance options, get in touch on 01480 402 460 or get a quote online.

-Disclaimer: The sole purpose of this article is to provide guidance on the topic covered.
-This article is not intended to give legal advice, it should not be relied upon.
+Disclaimer: The sole purpose of this article is to provide guidance on the issues covered.
+This article is not intended to give legal advice, and, accordingly, it should not be relied upon.
 It should not be regarded as a comprehensive statement of the law and/or market practice in this area.
-We cannot guarantee the completeness or accuracy of the information contained in the external links, which were live at the date of publication.
+We make no claims as to the completeness or accuracy of the information contained herein or in the links which were live at the date of publication.
+You should not act upon (or should refrain from acting upon) information in this publication without first seeking specific legal and/or specialist advice.
+Arthur J. Gallagher Insurance Brokers Limited trading as Lifesure accepts no liability for any inaccuracy, omission or mistake in this publication, nor will we be responsible for any loss which may be suffered as a result of any person relying on the information contained herein.